fracru/hello-world/README.md

 # hello-world
-hello world repository
+Hello World repository

-Hello I'm fracru
+Hello I'm fracru.

-this repository is for learning purposes
+This repository is for learning purposes.